Ask FWCC to Revoke permission on releasing a 4 year old Imprinted Pet Bobcat to the wild.

 Bobcats are territorial and Ariel has no experience living or surviving with others of her kind.

-It is the Petitioners Opinion that any attempt to set this imprinted 4 year old pet bobcat free will result in her death.
+It is the Petitioners Opinion that any attempt to set this imprinted 4 year old pet bobcat free will result in her death as well as endanger the public.

 Please respectfully ask Florida Fish and Game to investigate the dangers of releasing imprinted bobcats with credible organizations and revoke their approval to release her in the wild and instead provide her with a safe home in a wildlife facility or sanctuary.